-1) The district has 987 Kms. length of State Highway, 3847 Kms. length of pakka roads connection to approximately 700 villages / towns in the district.
+- 1) The district has 987 Kms. length of State Highway, 3847 Kms. length of pakka roads connection to approximately 700 villages / towns in the district.
 Kachchha roads are of 1843 kms.
-And 108 villages accessible only in fair weather.

-Out of the total 824 inhabited villages, 633 villages are connected by State Road Transport facilities.

-2) Total length of railway track is 282.68 kms.
-In the District of broad gauge, and 34 railway stations are on the district.

-Gariyadhar, Vallabhipur, Ghogha, and Talaja talukas have not the railway facilities.

-3) District has airport facility too
+And 108 villages accessible only in fair weather. - Out of the total 824 inhabited villages, 633 villages are connected by State Road Transport facilities. - 2) Total length of railway track is 282.68 kms.
+In the District of broad gauge, and 34 railway stations are on the district. - Gariyadhar, Vallabhipur, Ghogha, and Talaja talukas have not the railway facilities. - 3) District has airport facility too. - 4) Gogha-Dahej RO-RO feri Service open the door of new horizon in the district, Bhavnagar become the saurashtra's transportation hub.

-Animal Husbandry (Live Stock)

-There are total 11 Veterinary hospital and 11 Dispensaries in the District.